 I do not have the time.

 The rebuilt modules arrived from Coventry West.
 Photographed below are one rebuilt module on the left and the original module on the right.
 Note the rebuilt module has a new motor, new vacuum actuator, along with new door opening gasket and door flap seals.
-Inside the oblong, sleeve like compartment, (red arrows) the original plastic pins, metal rods and springs are reused.
+Inside the oblong, sleeve like compartment, (yellow arrows photograph below) the original plastic pins, metal rods and springs are reused.